-Associate Director & Eskom Chair in Power System Simulation
+Associate Director / SARChI chair in Power Systems Simulation

-Dr Bernard Bekker obtained his Ph.D. in Electrical Engineering from the University of Cape Town, studying off-grid electrification projects.
-He originally trained as an electronic engineer, working in banking as a systems and network analyst, before redirecting his career towards his two passions: green building and renewable energy.
-In June 2017, after eleven years working in consulting, rooftop PV installation and power electronics manufacturing industries, he joined Stellenbosch University.
-His research currently focuses on power system planning and operation, specifically related to the increasing prevalence of grid-connected distributed storage and generation.
+Prof Bernard Bekker originally trained as an electronic engineer, working in banking as a systems and network analyst, before redirecting his career towards his two passions: green building and renewable energy.
+In 2017, after various roles within the solar PV and power electronics industries, he joined Stellenbosch University.
+His research focuses on power system planning and operation, specifically related to the increasing prevalence of grid-connected distributed storage and generation.
+He holds the NRF SARChI chair in Power Systems Simulation and is a registered professional engineer with ECSA.

 Dr Neill Goosen completed all his studies at Stellenbosch University and holds a BEng., MSc.Eng. and PhD in Chemical Engineering.
 At CRSES, he has assumed the Directorship of the African Research Universities Alliance (ARUA) Centre of Excellence in Energy.
 ARUA is an alliance of 16 research-focussed African Universities that have realised the need to increase the quantity and quality of research emanating from the continent.
 Stellenbosch University hosts the Centre of Excellence in Energy, which aims to investigate how to best integrate renewable energy into African food systems and value chains in order to address the large climate impact of agriculture, and to increase yields and reduce post-harvest losses of agricultural produce.
 The Centre will do collaborative research with various African partner universities (both ARUA and non-ARUA universities), and also act as a platform to bring together multidisciplinary teams to address some of the most difficult energy-related developmental problems in Africa.